New Zealand: Racism Needs Your Help to Survive

 In other words, it doesn’t just use facts.
 It forces us to challenge our own beliefs and perspectives by reframing the conversation.

-In healthcare marketing, it’s clear that facts don’t always change customers’ opinions.
-Often, there are very few clinical differences between pharmaceutical products.
+In marketing, it’s clear that facts don’t always change customers’ opinions.
+Often, there are very few differences between brands.
 So what is different?
 It’s the story, the reference point, and the perception of value around a product or brand.
 How can you reshape the conversation around your product to appeal to customers in terms of lifetime or tangible value?
-What questions can your med reps ask early on to encourage your product’s usage among HCPs?